-One of the most magnificent walled cities you will ever see is Dubrovnik Old Town, Croatia.
-The former capital of the Republic of Ragusa overlooks the shimmering blue waters of the Adriatic.
-Old Town is filled with beautiful Baroque churches and aristocratic palazzi.
+One of the most magnificent walled cities you will ever see is Dubrovnik Old Town, Croatia which is on the Unesco world heritage site.
+The former capital of the Republic of Ragusa overlooks the shimmering blue waters of the Adriatic sea.
+The Old Town of Dubrovnik is filled with beautiful Baroque churches and aristocratic palazzi.
 The city is surrounded by medieval fortifications.
 You can easily lose yourself in the classy seafood restaurants, wine bars and five-star hotels.
 The rock and pebble coast is sensational with sandy beaches, sea kayaking and scuba diving.

 The most amazing beaches are found on the Lapad peninsular.
 You only need to head two miles west of the town to bask in the sun and waters.
 Take a taxi boat from the harbor in the Old Town to reach the botanical gardens.
 A Gruz port ferry will whisk you away to the Elaphiti Islands with air sweet with pine.
 Inside the main square are the astronomical clock tower, an Onofrio fountain and a statue of Marin Drzic, a playwright from the Shakespeare era.

 You can reach the Old Town from Dubrovnik Airport which just about 30 minutes car ride from the Old Town.
 The main bus station is located about 3,5km from the Old Town Dubrovnik which would take about 45 minutes to walk, so we suggest to take a taxi instead.